 Assessing for a building consent

-In some circumstances work may start on the building project but in other cases no work at all will be allowed until such time as the resource consent has been obtained.
+In most cases no building work will be allowed to start until the resource consent has been obtained.

 For further information about the Building Consent process, follow the link below.

 We will assess your application for Development Contributions.

 Follow the link below for further information about our Development Contributions Policy and how contributions are calculated.

 When the Development Contributions assessment is complete, the consent is issued.
 We will send the decision and an invoice for any additional charges which may have been incurred to the applicant or the agent, if one has been engaged.

 We charge an advance fee which is intended to cover most of the actual and reasonable costs associated with processing any application.

 Where the costs exceed the advance fee, they will be invoiced once a decision on the application is issued.

 Additional costs may be invoiced where ongoing monitoring or compliance checking is required.

 Our Schedule of Fees and Charges contain a breakdown of costs and you can request an estimate of fees at any time.